Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/plugins/blockvault-client-plugin.md

 ## Goals

-Block Vault is a clustered component within an SYSIO network architecture that enables replicated durable storage with strong consistency guarantees for the input required by a redundant cluster of nodes.
+Block Vault is a clustered component within a Wire network architecture that enables replicated durable storage with strong consistency guarantees for the input required by a redundant cluster of nodes.
 In particular, Block Vault achieves the following guarantees for any cluster node running `nodeop` configured as a Block Vault client in producing mode:

 * Guarantee against double-production of blocks
 * Guarantee against finality violation